Hiring the wrong person sucks…

 Because you can’t be everywhere and do it all yourself, your success in business is tied directly to the quality of your team and therefore your ability to hire right.

 What’s the cost of hiring the wrong person?

-According to the National Business Research Institute (https://www.nbrii.com/blog/the-cost-of-a-bad-hire-infographic/) the financial impact of a bad hire will cost you as little as one times the employee’s annual salary for employees who make as little as $20,000/year.
-And it will cost you as much as 1.5 times the annual salary of highly paid employees who make as much as $150,000/yr.
+According to the National Business Research Institute (https://www.nbrii.com/blog/the-cost-of-a-bad-hire-infographic/) the financial impact of a bad hire will cost you no less than one times the employee’s annual salary for employees who make as little as $20,000/year.
+It’ll cost you as much as 1.5 times the annual salary of highly paid employees making as much as $150,000/yr.

-The soft (hidden) cost of employee turnover includes:
+The hidden cost of employee turnover includes several things:

-● Negative impacts on client relationships – A bad hire will be noticed by your clients that’ll cost you time rebuilding those relationships.
-If your clients notice before you, it can cause them to question how you’re running your business.
+● Negative impacts on client relationships – Don’t hire right and if your clients notice before you do that could cost you time rebuilding those relationships.
+If your clients notice before you they may question how you’re running your business.

-● A decrease in sales – A result of souring client relationships, or poor performance on the part of the employee.
+● A decrease in sales – A result of souring client relationships, or poor performance on the part of the bad hire.

-● Poor employee morale – Your team will wonder how you made a bad hire and how long they’re going to be stuck working with this person.
+● Poor employee morale – Don’t hire right and fire quick, your team will wonder how long they’ll be stuck working with this person.

-● Damage to your brand – if a bad hire is high enough up in your organization or is kept on board too long they can cause damage to your brand.
-For many positions, if you’re repeatedly posting for new hires, good candidates may choose not to apply because they’re concerned about why your company can’t keep people.
+● Damage to your brand – if a bad hire is high enough up in your company or is kept on board too long they can cause damage to your brand.
+For many positions, if you’re repeatedly posting for new hires, good candidates may choose not to apply because they’ll be concerned about why your company can’t keep people.

 The hard cost of turnover: